simplon-lerouxDunvael/Brief_6/Useful_commands.md

 kubectl delete svc --all
 kubectl delete pvc --all
 kubectl delete pv --all
-az group delete --name b6duna --yes --no-wait
+az group delete --name [resourceGroupName] --yes --no-wait

 ## To create a repository Helm and install Jetstack
 *To create the repository and install Jetstack :*